kpoz3/blog/README.md

-This blog is my Arc GIS web mapping portfolio!
+This blog is my ArcGIS web mapping portfolio which I used HTML to create!
 Link: https://kpoz3.github.io/blog/